 - Inadequate truck maintenance

 If you were injured in a truck accident that occurred in a rural area, you might be entitled to compensation.
-Filing a personal injury claim allows you to seek financial recovery for a wide range of damages, including medical expenses, lost wages, loss of earning potential, pain and suffering, and other losses.
+Filing a personal injury claim allows you to seek financial recovery for a wide range of damages, including medical expenses, lost wages, loss of future earning potential, pain and suffering, and other losses.

 Consult a Georgia Truck Accident Attorney About Your Case